deepanshu2506/ipl-dashboard/README.md

 1.  introduce lazy loading of records using infinite scrolling tables
 2.  reduce image sizes
-3. Add keys to the recurring element to avoid unecessary rerendering
+3. Add keys to the recurring element to avoid unnecessary rerendering
 4.  reducing number of dom nodes.

 After Optimizing, [dot-com-tools.com](https://www.dotcom-tools.com/website-speed-test.aspx) gave the following results for the page load time from 21 locations around the globe: